How To Hide your Location on Bumble

 For example, if you live 40 miles from Los Angeles and don’t mind the drive, setting your location to the Simi Valley or Burbank would net you many more potential matches than Grapevine or Sandberg.
 The main challenge here is finding a VPN provider with an endpoint server in LA to give you an LA IP address.
 Most of the good VPN providers will have a list of the locations of their servers, so you should be able to check before you buy.
 Most will also have a free trial of between 7 and 14 days so you can try before you buy.
 It’s an inelegant way to spoof your location but could work.

 There are also GPS spoofing apps on the market that can fake your location.
 Dating apps are becoming wise to these and block some of them.
 I often suggest these apps for faking locations but have to be much more careful now as not all of them work.
 You could try a GPS spoofing app on your phone to see if you can manually set a location.

-Location is an integral part of how dating apps work and you may find it difficult to turn location off.
-There are ways around that as described here but none are guaranteed to work because the app developers are constantly moving the goalposts.
-It’s always worth a try though.
+Location is an integral part of how dating apps work, and you may find it difficult to turn location off.
+There are ways around that as described here, but none are guaranteed to work because the app developers are continually moving the goalposts.
+It’s always worth a try, though.

 Do you know an effective way to hide your location on Bumble?
 Know any GPS spoofing apps that still work?
 Tell us about it below if you do!